Admitted First-Year FAQ

 You were strongly considered for your first choice; however, we simply didn’t have room for all qualified applicants.
 You’re still considered wait listed for your first choice.
 If space becomes available in this major later on, we’ll let you know even if you’ve declined your offer.

-We strongly encourage you to stick with the major you were admitted into after enrolling at UIUC.
+We strongly encourage you to stick with the major you were admitted into after enrolling.
 If you’re interested in transferring to another program, we recommend you work with your academic advisor to learn the requirements and timeline needed to do so.
-If you were admitted into the Division of General Studies (DGS), you'll work with an advisor to craft a unique schedule and declare a major before your junior year.
+If you were admitted into the Division of Exploratory Studies, you'll work with an advisor to craft a unique schedule and declare a major before your junior year.

 If you’d like to double major or add a minor, you’ll need to speak with your advisor at New Student Registration.
 They will be able to instruct you on how to proceed.